ibm-cloud-docs/account/create-catalog.md

 ## Next steps
 {: #install-sw-next}

-A user installs the apache-two-instances product from your private catalog.
+A user installs the software from your private catalog.
 See [Installing software from your private catalog](/docs/account?topic=account-install-sw) for more information.